Maxvyr/adopt_ta_waifu_flutter/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A72UVP8)

-Show image waifu or husbando and if you like this image you can share it with your friend
+Show image waifu or husbando and if you like this image you can download it and/or share it with your friend

 web version (Coming soon) :